Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

 Back Of The Heel Lump Or Bump Symptoms:

-- Can be fast on setting pain or very gradually on setting pain.
+- It can be fast on setting pain or very gradually on setting pain.

 - Pain that hurts before motion and starts to get better as you move around more.